google/differential-privacy/cc/docs/algorithms/algorithm.md

 ```
 base::StatusOr<std::unique_ptr<Algorithm>> algorithm =
  AlgorithmBuilder.SetEpsilon(double epsilon)
+                 .SetMaxPartitionsContributedTo(int max_partitions)
+                 .SetMaxContributionsPerPartition(int max_contributions)
                  .SetLaplaceMechanism(std::unique_ptr<LaplaceMechanism::Builder> laplace_mechanism_builder)
                  .Build();
 ```

 *   `double epsilon`: The `epsilon` differential privacy parameter.
 A smaller number means more privacy but less accuracy.
+*   `int max_partitions`: The number of aggregations, or 'partitions,' that each user is allowed to contribute to.
+Defaults to 1 if unset.
+The caller must guarantee that this limit is enforced on the input.
+The library cannot enforce it because it cannot distinguish between users or aggregations.
+Note that `Algorithm`s that will be merged together are considered part of the same partition.
+*   `int max_contributions`: The number of pieces of input to this aggregation that can belong to a single user.
+Defaults to 1 if unset.
+The caller must guarantee that this limit is enforced on the input.
+The library cannot enforce it because it does not now which inputs belong to which users.
+If summaries from multiple `Algorithm`s are merged together, the total number of inputs from a single user across all marged `Algorithm`s must not exceed this limit.
 *   `std::unique_ptr<LaplaceMechanism::Builder> laplace_mechanism_builder`: Used
     to specify the type of laplace mechanism the algorithm will use to add noise.
 In most cases they should not be set (and a default LaplaceMechanism will be used), but it can be used to remove or mock noise during testing.

+### Partitions
+Several of the parameters refer to the concept of a partition.
+We define a partition as a portion of the data for which a single statistic will be released.
+This is best explained through examples: if you're counting the number of people is each of a set of age buckets, partitions would correspond to age buckets.
+Or if you want to count the number of cars broken down by color, each color would be a partition.

+We imagine that you will use one or more `Algorithm`s for the data from each partition.
+A single `Algorithm` should not be used for data from more than one partition.
+If multiple `Algorithm`s are used for a single partition, we imagine that serialization (described below) will be used to combine their data into a single `Algorithm` and produce a single output.

 ## Use